The owner of the Kitty-based Liquid Love Bar was this morning slapped with five offences in relation to human trafficking.

 The first two charges stated that between January 31, 2019 and March 8, 2019 at Station Street, Kitty, she engaged in trafficking in persons by recruiting, transporting, and harbouring two Venezuelans for the purpose of sexual exploitation.

-It was further alleged that during the same period, Persaud unlawfully withheld the identification cards of two Venezuelan nationals in aid of trafficking in persons.
+Persaud received another two charges which alleged that, during the same period, she unlawfully withheld the identification cards of two Venezuelan nationals in aid of trafficking in persons.

 The last charge stated that during the same period she employed a 17-year-old child on a premises that sells intoxicating liquor.